HomeHealthThe Silent Killer: Ovarian Cancer

 There are three main treatment types for ovarian cancer:

 1) Surgery—Surgery to remove the cancerous growth is the most common method of diagnosis and therapy for ovarian cancer.
-It is best performed by a qualified gynecologic oncologist.
+A qualified gynecologic oncologist best performs it.

 2) Chemotherapy—Chemotherapy is the treatment of cancer using chemicals (medications) that travel through the bloodstream to destroy cancer cells or stop them from growing both in and outside the ovaries.
 Chemotherapy is used in the majority of cases as a follow-up therapy to surgery.